ÖkoDAX

 ÖkoDAX is a German stock market index which includes ten companies in the renewable energy sector.
-It was introduced on 4 June 2007.
+It was introduced, 4 June 2007.
 The constituting companies and their weightings are reviewed quarterly (March, June, September and December).
-The companies should be represented with equal proportions (i.e. 10%).
+The companies should be represented with equal proportions (i.e., 10%).
 The ÖkoDAX is calculated as a performance index as well as a price index.

 Development

 The ÖkoDAX is based on Xetra.
 Its composition and weightings (price index) is shown below: